aditya4454/whatsappbot/README.md

    ```

 ## Try it out..
-save the following number +1 (415) 523-8886 and text "join lucky-change" and start Conversation like:- Hi, what is your name??,can you help me??
+save the following number <a href="#">+1 (415) 523-8886</a> and text "join lucky-change" and start Conversation like:- Hi, what is your name??,can you help me??